AlexaBailey/AlexaBailey/README.md

 ### Hi, I'm Alexandra, a coding enthusist and an ardous learner👋
 <img src="https://github.com/AlexaBailey/AlexaBailey/assets/93386868/184bcf59-be16-4a1a-8f30-39daad0e93f5"/>

-- 🔭 I’m currently working on our local cafe website
+- 🔭 I’m currently working on designing and coding our local cafe website
 - 🌱 I’m currently learning Gulp, Solid, NextJS
 - 👯 I’m looking to collaborate on new projects with like-minded geeks
 - 🤔 I’m looking for help with anything I have competence in